 That’s right: snorkeling between the North American and Eurasian tectonic plates in near-freezing water.
 Sounds kinda nutty, right?
 Fear not!
 This post will demystify the experience by letting you know what to bring, what to expect, and why it is completely worth it.

 I chose to embark on this journey with Tröll Expeditions, on their Golden Circle & Snorkeling at Silfra tour.
 So, I’ll be detailing all of our stops from this day to give you an idea of what to expect!
+(P.S.
+Click here to read Part 2 of my time with Tröll Expeditions!).
 However, if you want to skip right to everything Silfra-related, then check out the table of contents below.
 Now, without further ado:

 Table of Contents